www.tlab.it

 5 - THE USE OF ANALYSIS TOOLS allow the user to obtain outputs (tables and graphs) that represent significant relationships between the analysis units and enables the user to make inferences.

-At the moment (7.1 version), T-LAB includes fifteen different analysis tools each of them having its own specific logic; that is, each one generates specific tables, uses specific algorithms and produces specific outputs.
+At the moment, T-LAB includes twenty different analysis tools each of them having its own specific logic; that is, each one generates specific tables, uses specific algorithms and produces specific outputs.

-Consequently, depending on the structure of texts to be analysed and on the goals to be achieved, each time the user has to decide which tools are more appropriate for his analysis strategy.
+Consequently, depending on the structure of texts to be analysed and on the goals to be achieved, the user has to decide which tools are more appropriate for their analysis strategy every time .

 For this purpose, besides the distinction between tools for co-occurrence, comparative and thematic analysis (see below), it can be useful to consider that some of the latter allow us to obtain new units corpus subsets which can be included in further analysis steps.